dcsoft-yyf/JIEJIE.NET/README.md

 <br/> 2021-7-20 Add feature: type or member rename.
 <br/> 2021-8-23 Add feature: Support .NET core,fix some bugs.
 <hr />
-Donate by <a href="https://www.paypal.com/paypalme/yuanyongfu">paypal</a> , by <a href="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/alipay.jpg">alipay</a> , by <a href="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/wechat_pay.png">Wechat</a>,help author to feed twins born in 2020.
+JIEJIE.NET can save tens of thousands of US dollars for your team. so you can donate by <a href="https://www.paypal.com/paypalme/yuanyongfu">paypal</a> , by <a href="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/alipay.jpg">alipay</a> , by <a href="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/wechat_pay.png">Wechat</a>,help author to feed twins born in 2020.